IDEELResearch/nanopore-pipelines/README.md

 ## Required and Recommended software

-- Bioconda (needed for installation of some of the below software without sudo permissions; installation instructions [here](https://bioconda.github.io/user/install.html)
+- Bioconda (needed for installation of some of the below software without root permissions; installation instructions [here])(https://bioconda.github.io/user/install.html)

 ### QC
 - Porechops (depricated in favor of qcat, but qcat will not trim adapters if you don't have barcodes)